digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/security.rst

 where `xyzKmsKeyId` is the KMS identifier for a specific key (e.g. `KMS Key RN`).
-If we are using, for example, `AWS cross account keys <https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html>`_ be aware that using the key id is not enough and we are required to register the key using its `ARN`.
+If we are using, for example, `AWS cross account keys <https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html>`_ be aware that using the key ID is not enough and we are required to register the key using its `ARN`.

-Finally, we need to initialize our :ref:`domain <manually-init-domain>` and :ref:`participants <manually-init-participant>` using the previously registered keys.
+Finally, we need to initialize our :ref:`sync domain <manually-init-domain>` and :ref:`participants <manually-init-participant>` using the previously registered keys.

 .. _participant_kms_migration: